Riley's First Date?

-Riley's First Date? is a 2015 Pixar computer animated romantic comedy short film written and directed by Josh Cooley.
-It premiered on August 14, 2015, at the D23 Expo in Anaheim, California, and was included in the October 13, Digital HD release of Inside Out (2015), as well as the November 3, Blu-ray release.
-The short follows the events of Inside Out and involves Riley's parents and their emotions, suspecting that Riley is going out on a date with a boy named Jordan.
+Riley's First Date? is a 2015 animated romantic comedy short film produced by Pixar Animation Studios.
+It was written and directed by Josh Cooley.
+The short premiered on August 14, 2015, at the D23 Expo in Anaheim, California, and was included in the October 13 Digital HD release of Inside Out (2015), as well as the November 3 Blu-ray release.
+Riley's First Date? follows the events of Inside Out and involves Riley's parents and their emotions, suspecting that Riley is going out on a date with a boy named Jordan.

 Plot

-Riley, now 12, is relaxing with her parents at home when a school friend, a boy named Jordan (seen briefly at the end of Inside Out), shows up to take her skating.
-Riley's parents suspect their daughter is going out on a date, and their emotions react.
-Riley's mother attempts to get the information out of her, by attempting to sound cool and using slang terms, much to Riley's (and her emotions') chagrin.
+Riley, now 12, is relaxing with her parents at home when a school friend, a boy named Jordan (seen briefly at the end of Inside Out), shows up to go skating with her and her friends.
+Riley's parents suspect their daughter is going out on a date, and their emotions react hysterically to this assumption.
+Riley's mother attempts to get the information out of her by sounding cool and using slang terms that kids her age would use, much to Riley's (and her emotions') chagrin.

-Riley's father tries to intimidate and interrogate Jordan.
-His patience wanes, and he is ready to kick Jordan out of the house when Jordan mentions he plays in a band.
-Riley's father recalls his own memories of being in a band, and the two begin to bond over their shared love of AC/DC.
-Riley and her mother come downstairs to see her father and Jordan playing air guitar to AC/DC's "Back in Black", embarrassing Riley.
+Meanwhile, Riley's father tries to intimidate and interrogate Jordan.
+His patience wanes with Jordan's absentmindedness, which he (and his emotions) believe is backtalk, and he is just about ready to kick Jordan out of the house when Jordan mentions he is the bass player in a band.
+Riley's father recalls his own memories of being in a band as lead guitarist, and the two begin to bond over their shared love of AC/DC.
+Riley comes downstairs to see her father and Jordan jamming out to AC/DC's "Back in Black", knocking over the table and chairs in the process.

-Riley quickly rushes Jordan out the door as her parents watch, concluding that Jordan is a "good kid" and feeling nostalgic about their own love.
+An embarrassed Riley quickly rushes Jordan out the door as her parents watch, concluding that Jordan is a "good kid" and feeling nostalgic about their own love.

-The short ends with Riley's parents sharing a kiss, causing Riley's dad's emotional center to erupt in excitement, and celebrate once again to AC/DC's "Back in Black".
+Riley's parents share a kiss, which causes Riley's dad's emotional center to erupt in excitement.
+They celebrate once again to AC/DC's "Back in Black."
 After the credits, we again see things from inside Riley's mother's head, as she enjoys the kiss to the music of Berlin's "Take My Breath Away".

-She breaks off the kiss after a moment, and Riley's father goes to fix the table he knocked over.
+After a moment, she breaks off the kiss, and Riley's father goes to fix the table he knocked over.